 The mainstay town of North Conway offers a strand of tax-free outlet shops, scads of lodging options, and more restaurants, pubs and cafes than your belt will accommodate.
 This once quaint, now booming village does suffer from Route 16 traffic crawl amid the shopping sprawl.

 We skied Attitash Bear Peak, for its 77 trails backed up by an impressive snowmaking system and two high speed quad lifts.

-It is a rare occurrence that our vertically addicted family takes a break from the slopes.
+Our vertically addicted family took a break from the slopes.
 The off-piste temptations proved more than we could resist the following day.
 I browsed some of my favorite outlet shops, Ralph Lauren, Dansk, Liz Clairborne, calculating the tax savings as justification for my spending.
 Even my husband indulged a shopping mood when he spotted Nautica and L.L.
 Bean.

 A brief tour of Mt.
 Washington Observatory’s Weather Discovery Center in North Conway is fun for the kids, and meteorologically educational too.
 Across the street, the Chocolate Factory is a treat to watch candies being made, then watch them disappear.

-My husband flipped the switch to the gas fireplace while I fetched drinks to sip by our fire.
-Gas fireplaces make a hero boy scout out of any urban dweller.
+Flipping the switch to the gas fireplace while I fetched drinks to sip by our fire, gas fireplaces make a hero boy scout out of any husband and urban dweller.

 Next visit, we hope to tour on snowmobiles, cross-country skis, and try the mountain coasters at Attitash and Cranmore.
 I have ruled out ice climbing for my family.

 In our short stay, we discovered the winter sports playground of the White Mountain National Forest overflowing with fun for a family ski trip.
 Just over two hours north of Boston, we will be back to the Mount Washington Valley.